student-IH-labs-and-stuff/BEES-DAFT-MAY21/Labs/lab-dataframe-calculations.md

 ## Submission

 Upon completion, add your deliverables to git.
-Then commit git and push your branch to the remote.
+Then commit git and push your branch to the remote before submitting the url to us via the student portal.

 ## Resources